-According to the Company Act, the Company needs to set aside amount to legal reserve unless where such legal reserve amounts to the total paid-in capital.
-The legal reserve can be used to make good the deficit of the Company.
-When the Company incurs no loss, it may distribute the portion of legal serve which exceeds 25% of the paid-in capital by issuing new shares or by cash in proportion to the number of shares being held by each of the shareholders.
+According to the Company Act, a company needs distribute the legal reserve unless where such legal reserve amounts to the total authorized capital.
+The legal reserve can be used to fill the deficit of a company.
+When a company incurs no loss, it may distribute the portion of legal reserve which exceeds 25% of the paid-in capital, by issuing new shares or by distributing cash in proportion to the number of shares held by each shareholder.

-Following the order Financial-Supervisory-Securities-Corporate-No.1090150022 issued on March 31, 2021, upon a public company's first-time adoption of the TIFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside an equal amount of special reserve.
+Following the order Financial-Supervisory-Securities-Corporate-NO. 1090150022. issued on March 31, 2021, upon a public company's first-time adoption of the TIFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside an equal amount of special reserve.
 When there is subsequently any use, disposal, or reclassification of the relevant assets, the company may reverse and book for earnings distribution the corresponding proportion originally allocated to special reserve.
 The Company has appropriated NT\$41,718 thousand special reserve to undistributed earnings.
 As of December 31, 2021 and 2020, the special reserve were NT\$100,384 thousand and NT\$58,666 thousand, respectively.